PWieland/DDB/README.md

 ## The Buffers

 I started with two basic designs.
+Both were designed to be used with 25x25mm heatsinks glued to the back.

 The first one is very basic and inspired by Walt Jung's articles in Electronic Design Magazine:

 https://pearl-hifi.com/06_Lit_Archive/14_Books_Tech_Papers/Jung_W/Realizing_Good_Buffers.pdf